 Each year, USCIS announces the registration period for the H-1B lottery, during which a U.S. employer must register electronically for each foreign national for whom the employer intends to file an H-1B petition.
 If USCIS receives more registrations than there are visa numbers available, the agency runs a lottery to determine who can file an H-1B petition.
 USCIS electronically notifies applicants if their registration is selected.
 If selected, the U.S. employer is given at least 90 days to file its H-1B petition.
 If those whose registrations are selected do not submit enough petitions to use the available visa numbers, USCIS has the option to make additional selections.

 There are certain H-1B workers who are exempt from the lottery.
 This includes H-1B workers who will be employed at one of the following organizations: 1. an institution of higher education, 2. a nonprofit related to or affiliated with an institution of higher education, 3. a nonprofit research organization, or 4. a government research organization.
 Additionally, if an H-1B worker will perform work related to higher education or nonprofit or government research at one of the organizations listed above, the employment may not be subject to the numerical cap.

 Once an individual has been counted against the H-1B cap, he or she would not be subject to it again if applying for the remaining portion of the allotted six years.

 Family of H-1B Specialty Occupation Workers

 Spouses and unmarried children under 21 years of age may seek admission in the derivative H-4 nonimmigrant category.
-This category does not provide work authorization, except for certain H-4 spouses of H-1B workers who have reached a certain point in the Adjustment of Status or “green card” process.
-H-4 derivatives may attend school in the U.S.
+This category does not provide work authorization, except for certain H-4 spouses of H-1B workers who have reached a certain point in the immigrant visa or “green card” process.